-It’s no mystery that COVID-19 has changed the world as we know it.
-After living under pandemic conditions for almost a year and a half (at the time of writing this blog), consumers and businesses alike have settled into a routine, adapting living and working conditions to comply with social distancing guidelines where possible.
+It’s no mystery that COVID-19 has changed the world as we know it, including significant shifts in Customer Service Trends.
+After living under pandemic conditions for almost a year and a half (at the time of writing this blog), consumers and businesses alike have settled into a new normal.

 Anticipate Needs and Take Action